javabudd/jtrader/README.md

 More information: `jtrader start-backtest --help`

-### start-kucoin-trader
+### start-trader

-Start the KuCoin trader
+Start the trader

-Starts the kucoin trader and print out buy/sell signals on all indicators
+Starts the trader and print out buy/sell signals on all indicators

-More information: `jtrader start-kucoin-trader --help`
+More information: `jtrader start-trader --help`

 ## Deployments